AI & Technology

 2. MacWhisper

-MacWhisper is a clean, no-frills app for local Whisper transcription.
-It's designed more for transcribing audio files than live dictation, but it handles both.
-One-time purchase, no subscription — which is refreshing.
-The UI is minimal.
-It just works.
+Nevertheless, MacWhisper is a clean, no-frills app for local Whisper transcription.
+Additionally, It's built more for transcribing audio files than live dictation, but it handles both.
+One-time purchase, no subscription — genuinely refreshing in 2026.
+Hence, The UI is minimal.
+Consequently, It just works, no setup headaches.

 Pricing: Free (basic) / $29 one-time (Pro)